anaef/nginx-lws/doc/GettingStarted.md

 the Lua code using the variable `$2`, which corresponds to the 2nd capture group of the location path, i.e., `(/.*)?`.

-Further used directives include:
+Further used directives are:

 - `lws_init`, which refers to a Lua chunk that initializes the state.
 This chunk is run once per state.
 - `lws_pre`, which refers to a Lua chunk that prepares a state for a request.
 This chunk is run per request, before the main Lua chunk.
 - `lws_path`, which sets the Lua path where Lua searches for packages.
-Due to the `+` sign, the set path is appended to the default Lua path.
+Due to the `+` sign, the specified path is appended to the default Lua path.
+- `lws_error_response`, which enables JSON error responses including diagnostic information.
+- `lws_max_requests`, which causes Lua states to be closed after each request.
+This is useful during local development to pick up code changes.

 For more information, please refer to the [directives](Directives.md) documentation.